HIV/AIDS in Early Intervention and Pre-School On-line Training Course & Examination

 Provider will be able to: Identify appropriateness and method of correct transmission or oral and written data regarding the privacy of information relating to HIV/AIDS of a child.

-Provider will be able to: Identify the ethical constraints and professional obligations imperative to physical therapy professional’s vis-à-vis protecting an HIV-infected child’s status.
+Provider will be able to: Identify the ethical constraints and professional obligations imperative to therapy professional’s vis-à-vis protecting an HIV-infected child’s status.

 Speech Language Pathology